bcgov/aries-acapy-plugin-redis-events/demo/README.md

 - A single agent with relay as http bridge networked with ngrok to be reachable from the outside world.
 - A single agent setup with a mediator as http bridge networked with ngrok.

-## Disclaimer: On the usage of ngrok
+## Disclaimer: On the usage of ngrok/localtunnel

-For each of the scenarios listed above, ngrok is used to simplify networking between the host and containers.
+For each of the scenarios listed above, [ngrok](https://ngrok.com/) or [localtunnel](https://github.com/localtunnel/localtunnel) is used to simplify networking between the host and containers.

 As a result of the toolbox generally running directly on the host and the containers needing to communicate with each other as well as the host, there is not a platform agnostic method of using the same endpoint from all perspectives and reaching the intended agent.
 On Linux, this